-In this example, is considered an application where the manipulator must belong to the topology WT_1 (see Fig. 2b).
-In this case, the following constraints must be obeyed:
+In Example 1 is considered an application where the manipulator must belong to the topology WT_1 (see Fig. 3).
+In this case, the following constraints are adopted:

+Side limits:

-Side limits: $0.1 < d_3 < 3.0$; $0.1 < d_4 < 3.0$ e $0.1 < r_2 < 3.0$ [u.l.] and (26) Points below the curve C_1 , given by Eq.
+$$0.1 < d_3 < 3.0$$

+; $0.1 < d_4 < 3.0$ e $0.1 < r_2 < 3.0$ [u.l.] and Points below the curve C_1 , given by Eq.
 (2).

-The ideal solutions calculated using DE were: V{id} =315.2980 [u.v.]; Cond(J){id} =1.1822 S{id} =35.5516 [u.s.].
+The ideal solution calculated using DE is: V{id} =315.298 [u.v.]; $Cond(J){id}$ =1.517 and S{id} =27.009 [u.s.].

 It is worth noting that when SQP is applied the optimum depends on the initial estimate provided by the user.
 Thus, tests were performed for different initial values resulting in different answers.
 This behavior clearly indicates the presence of several local minima.
 Several starting points were tested: the upper and lower limits of the search space, the midpoint of the range and the optimal solution obtained by DE.
-In the results presented in the tables from 1 to 4 the starting points were the solutions obtained by DE.
+In the results presented in the Tab.
+1 to Tab 4 the starting points are the solution obtained by DE.

 The optimal results obtained through the optimization procedure Weighting Objectives Method, Eq.
 (23), are showed in Tab.
 1. Observing this table one can be noted that the best solution depends on interest of the designer because each objective function is conflicting with other.
-In this example, when was adopted the weighting coefficients equal to 0.8 for the volume (w_1) or for the stiffness (w_3) it was obtained similar results.
-This is due to the fact that both are maximized and presented a similar behavior.
-But giving the weighting coefficient equal to 0.8 for the condition number (w_2) it is observed that was obtained a different result and the dexterity was significantly improved.
-The results indicate that this problem is sensitive to the dexterity value.
+In this example, when was adopted the weighting coefficients equal to 0.8 for the volume (w_1) or for the stiffness (w_3) it is obtained similar results.
+This is due to the fact that both are maximized and presented the similar behavior.
+But given the weighting coefficients equal to 0.8 for the condition number (w_2) it is observed that was obtained a different result and the dexterity was significantly improved.
+The results indicate that this problem is very sensitive to the dexterity value.
 When this function is prioritized, the optimal volume and stiffness are strongly modified.